ismailmechbal/ismailmechbal.github.io/_posts/2016-10-22-how-to-win-friends-and-influence-people.markdown

 <p><a href="https://www.healthydreamers.com">Healthy Dreamers</a> is where dreamers and doers meet and discuss health issues.</p>

-<p><a href="http://www.boxofoz.com">Box of OZ</a> is a subscription box that are delivered to you periodically, it includes necessity items such as Toothpaste (without fluor), Deo Stick (without aluminium), Shampoo, Shower gel and also some important vitamins specially Vitamin-D.</p>
+<p><a href="http://www.boxofoz.com">Box of OZ</a> is a subscription box that is delivered to you periodically, it includes necessity items such as Toothpaste (without fluor), Deo Stick (without aluminium), Shampoo, Shower gel and also some important vitamins specially Vitamin-D.</p>

 <p>The products are selected carefully based on recommendations from expert in the field, notably Tim Ferriss & Dave Asprey (Bulletproof); however the community has the power to help in the selection of the products.</p>